-Starting in Aumont-Aubrac, in the Lozère department, the trail ventures into transhumance territory.
-Passing through Saint-Laurent-de-Muret and Les Enfrux, hikers discover a landscape of endless pastures dotted with granite boulders and burons, the stone shelters where cheese was once made.
-The arrival in Laguiole, in the Aveyron department, famous for its cutlery-making expertise, marks a major cultural milestone.
-The path then crosses Saint-Urcize, a charming village in the Cantal department.
-Nature here is wild and fragile, sheltering exceptional flora such as the sundew and the sulfur anemone in the wetlands.
-Between Recoules-d'Aubrac and Fourmels, the silence is broken only by the tinkling of Aubrac cowbells.
-Heritage is revealed in secluded hamlets like La Brugère and La Croze, where the massive stone architecture withstands the harsh winters.
+Starting in Aumont-Aubrac in the Lozère department, the trail ventures into traditional transhumance territory.
+Passing through Saint-Laurent-de-Muret and Les Enfrux, hikers discover a landscape of endless pastures dotted with granite boulders and burons—the stone shelters where cheese was historically made.
+Arriving in Laguiole, in the Aveyron department, renowned for its cutlery-making expertise, marks a significant cultural milestone.
+The path then crosses into Saint-Urcize, a charming village in the Cantal department.
+Nature here is both wild and fragile, harboring exceptional flora such as the sundew and the sulfur anemone in its wetlands.
+Between Recoules-d'Aubrac and Fourmels, the profound silence is broken only by the rhythmic tinkling of Aubrac cowbells.
+Heritage reveals itself further in secluded hamlets like La Brugère and La Croze, where massive stone architecture stands resilient against the harsh winters.

-The Aubrac Mountains, a vast basalt plateau shared between the Lozère, Aveyron, and Cantal departments, are characterized by their immense pastures dotted with granite boulders and burons, traditional stone shepherd's huts where cheese was once made.
-The history of the Aubrac is inextricably linked to the pilgrimage to Santiago de Compostela, with the Dômerie d'Aubrac welcoming pilgrims as early as the 12th century in this then-inhospitable environment.
-Nature reigns supreme here, especially in spring when the plateau is carpeted with daffodils and narcissi as far as the eye can see.
-The living heritage is embodied in the famous Aubrac cow with its distinctive markings, the queen of the summer pastures, which graces the traditional fairs.
-In autumn, the stag's bellow echoes through the beech forests surrounding the plateau, adding to the wild atmosphere of the place.
+The Aubrac Mountains form a vast basalt plateau shared among the Lozère, Aveyron, and Cantal departments.
+This region is characterized by its immense pastures scattered with granite boulders and burons—traditional stone shepherd's huts where local cheese was once crafted.
+The history of the Aubrac is inextricably tied to the pilgrimage route to Santiago de Compostela; the Dômerie d'Aubrac has been welcoming pilgrims since the 12th century, offering refuge in what was then a highly inhospitable environment.
+Nature reigns supreme across the plateau, particularly in spring when the landscape is carpeted with daffodils and narcissi as far as the eye can see.
+The region's living heritage is embodied by the famous Aubrac cow with its distinctive markings—the queen of the summer pastures that graces local traditional fairs.
+In autumn, the resounding bellow of the stag echoes through the surrounding beech forests, adding to the wild and untamed atmosphere of the area.

 Distance: 166km, Elevation maximum: 1425m, Elevation minimum: 792m, Elevation gain uphill: 3530m